 - Fellow's salary costs

 - Indirect costs

 - Estate costs

-- Up to a maximum of £10,000 for travel & subsistence and all other costs (to include costs such as mentoring costs, conference attendance, training, and fieldwork, for example).
+- Up to a maximum of £10,000 for all other costs (to include costs such as mentoring costs, travel and subsistence, conference attendance, training, and fieldwork, for example).

 Each proposal will need to show these figures as 100% of full Economic Cost (fEC) and the ESRC will meet 80% fEC on the proposals submitted.
-All proposals will be subject to ESRC's funding rules as outlined in our Research Funding Guide (https://esrc.ukri.org/files/funding/guidance-for-applicants/research-funding-guide/).
+All proposals will be subject to ESRC's funding rules as outlined in our ESRC research funding guide - UKRI.